This section of the documentation provides information about Saxon licensing,

 as Redistributed components

-Saxon-SA is a commercial product released under the terms and conditions published
+Saxon-SA is a commercial product released under the terms and conditions published from time to time

 Saxon-SA includes Saxon-B as a subset.
 In terms of the Mozilla Public License, Saxon-SA is a "larger work" (see section 3.7).